-10 The Company's minimum-system analysis of pole costs does not assume the same number of poles as currently installed on the DEC distribution system.
-Instead, DEC estimates the number of minimum-size poles required to carry a mile of minimum-size conductor and then calculates the total number of minimum-size poles required based on the number of miles of overhead conductor currently installed on the DEC distribution system.
+&lt;sup>10 The Company's minimum-system analysis of pole costs does not assume the same number of poles as currently installed on the DEP distribution system.
+Instead, DEP estimates the number of minimum-size poles required to carry a mile of minimum-size conductor and then calculates the total number of minimum-size poles required based on the number of miles of overhead conductor currently installed on the DEP distribution system.

-zero load and then incurs additional costs to meet the total load of those customers.
-In reality, utilities typically size their distribution systems, and incur the costs to build those systems, based on an expectation regarding the total demand of all customers connected to the grid.11 In other words, distribution-grid costs are typically driven by customer load, not by the number of customers.
+the costs to build those systems, based on an expectation regarding the total demand of all customers connected to the grid.
+In other words, distribution-grid costs are typically driven by customer load, not by the number of customers.